Avoid the biggest mistakes with Jim Wendler 531

 Did speed it up too much

 I combined Jim Wendler with the west side method using their speed days with chain and band work.
 This seemed to be a great idea at first although Jim Wendler discourages this in his books.
 More volume equals better results, right?
-While this is generally true I personally was not ready for it and bit of more of than I could chew resulting in a lower back injury set that me back at least half a year, maybe even a year.
+While this is generally true I personally was not ready for it and a bit of more of than I could chew resulting in a lower back injury set that me back at least half a year, maybe even a year.
 As my mother said: If you want to do it extra cool, don’t do it.
 You’ll get hurt.

 Not enough stretching

 I did use the Agile 8 routine to stretch for every session and that worked.
 This stretching routine is good to loosen up in the beginning of a workout in my opinion but it does not fix a poor range of motion, which I have.
-This is a general oversight of mine in my training because I wanted to lift as much as possible as quick as possible.
-When I quit running in 2015 to become a strong beast I should have planned in a three-month cycle of optimising my range of motion for the new regime with stretches, Cossack squats, Bulgarian split squats and the like.
+This is a general oversight of mine in my training because I wanted to lift as much as possible as quickly as possible.
+When I quit running in 2015 to become a strong beast I should have planned in a three-month cycle of optimizing my range of motion for the new regime with stretches, Cossack squats, Bulgarian split squats and the like.
 We all hate these but it would have benefitted me greatly.

 Not enough cardio

 While I was on Jim Wendler I did no cardio whatsoever.
 Not even the prowler pushes he recommends.
 After that, I was stronger but when I opted to take the stairs instead of the lift to my desk at work on the third floor I knew that my conditioning sucked compared to what I did before.
 Since then I try to walk the dogs a bit faster to get at least a bit more cardio in.